Skip to main content

 FaaS is the best solution to:

 • Save costs on deploying a simple application.
-If your web app has a few visitors a day, and your server stands idle from time to time, you can switch to FaaS.
-You’ll pay only when your application is requested.
+For web apps with low traffic and idle server time, FaaS charges only when the application is requested.

-• Expand the functionality of your application.
-You can organize your application as a set of independently deployable services—microservices—integrated via HTTP API or Webhooks and run by FaaS.
+• Expand application functionality.
+Applications can be organized as a set of independently deployable microservices integrated via HTTP API or Webhooks and run by FaaS.

-• Change individual components of your application.
+• Change individual components without downtime.
 Functions allow the code of independent app components to be changed on the fly without stopping the app.

-• Adjust resources to traffic surges on the fly.
-If you have frequent traffic surges, functions will help to automatically allocate the required number of computing resources.
+• Adjust resources to traffic surges automatically.
+For applications with frequent traffic spikes, FaaS automatically allocates the required number of computing resources.

 Features of Gcore FaaS